ramcodehub/bondly/frontend/COMPANIES_RLS_FIX.md

 - UPDATE (modify) companies
 - DELETE (remove) companies

-This is appropriate for a CRM system where authenticated users need full access to company data.
+This is appropriate for a Bondly system where authenticated users need full access to company data.

 ## Files Modified
 - `src/app/api/companies/route.ts` - Enhanced error handling and fallback to admin client